p-w-g/baguette-todo/README.md

 Recommended:
 >python3 -m http.server

-or if you have only installed python3 locally then
+or
 >python -m http.server

+depending on local install of Python

 ### Known issues:

-- running on Python 2 SimpleHTTPServer requires renaming js files' extensions from _.mjs to _.js and updating imports in each each script file
+- running on Python 2 SimpleHTTPServer requires renaming js files' extensions from _.mjs to _.js and updating imports in each each script file.
+- large size of desktop builds due to electron and inbuilt chromium.

 ## Done